andrasguseo/tec-labs-outlook-export-buttons/readme.txt

 We're always interested in your feedback and our [Help Desk](https://support.theeventscalendar.com/) are the best place to flag any issues.
 Do note, however, that the degree of support we provide for extensions like this one tends to be very limited.

 == Changelog ==

+= [1.1.2] 2022-02-23 =

+* Fix - Added missing PHP tags in the template file.
+(Thanks to @richrabago for reporting!)
+* Tweak - Adjusted the required PHP version and minimum WordPress version to match that of our plugins.

 = [1.1.1] 2022-01-24 =